Sidhantaa/PCOS-Detection/README.md

 * Feature scaling was applied to continuous variables to support model training (Logistic Regression in particular)

 #### Data Visualization
-* Bar plots for binary features like `Menstrual_Irregularity`
-* Box plots and histograms for numerical features
-* Correlation heatmap to identify strong predictors

 ### Problem Formulation